amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Overriding toString makes it easier to see what the values of each field are
 #### 9) Do not make code changes that exist solely for the sake of testing.
 Here are some anti-patterns below:
 * Having two constructors where one constructor (usually package-private) only exists for testing
-* Increasing visibility of a method from private to package-private soley for the sake of directly invoking the method in a test
+* Increasing visibility of a method from private to package-private solely for the sake of directly invoking the method in a test
-* Increasing the visibility of a field from private to package-private soley for the sake of setting it in a test
+* Increasing the visibility of a field from private to package-private solely for the sake of setting it in a test
-* Adding in a setter to a field soley for the sake of setting it in a test
+* Adding in a setter to a field solely for the sake of setting it in a test
 #### 10) All of your code should be easily testable by passing in mocks to parameters
 Do not do anything hacky in your tests.
 If doing something hacky is the only way to test your code, then you are following poor design practices.
 This means that you are too coupled to implementation details.
 Here are some anti-patterns below that might appear when some people try to unit test poorly designed code.
 * Modifying global state in order to run your tests